-The self-test runs independently at each microcontroller and performs the following checks:
+The TOE performs a self-test at initial start-up.
+The self-test runs independently at each microcontroller and performs the following checks on the SM20N-4, SM40N-4 and SM80N-4 devices:

-- Verification of the front panel push-buttons - Verification of the active anti-tampering functionality, including the continued functionality of the backup battery - Verification of the integrity of the microcontroller firmware - Verification of computer port isolation.
+- Verification of the front panel push-buttons - Verification of the integrity of the microcontroller firmware - Verification of computer port isolation.
 This is tested by sending test packets to various interfaces and attempting to detect this traffic at all other interfaces